jamesnyakush/Mpesa-golang/README.md

 ### C2B
 This api allows you to register C2B Callback URLs to Safaricom, and also Simulate a C2B Transaction in ```Sandbox```

-This is a simple demo to show how to register C2B Callback URL
+This is a simple demo to show how to register C2B Callback URL:

 ```golang
 package main